-In 2016, United Way of Pickens County invested in Financial Stability through the following programs and services:
+Through the work of the Financial Stability Impact Council, United Way of Pickens County invested in the following programs and services:

-Impacting families whose children are at risk for school failure who have the desire to become financially stable but lack the resources to maintain employment and/or school attendance due to the financial barrier to quality child care.
+Providing child care tuition assistance for families whose children are at risk for school failure and who have the desire to become financially stable but lack the resources to maintain employment and/or school attendance due to the financial barrier to quality child care.

 Dollars and Sense Initiative:

 - Money Smart financial literacy classes for adults and children.
 Learn more.

 - Volunteer Income Tax Assistance (VITA) Program for households with an annual income of less than $60,000.
 Learn more.

 - MyFreeTaxes.com for households with an annual income of less than $66,000.
 Learn more.

 - Money management, workforce development, and SC Benefit Bank assistance for individuals.
 Learn more.